-On investigation, it was concluded that UCIL did not have much information about safe storage of gas.
-There was lack of coordination between the factory and energy services.
-The personnel working for the organisation lacked professional training.
-Cost cutting was the need of the hour for UCIL then.
+On investigation, it was concluded that UCIL did not have much information about the safe storage of gas.
+There was a lack of coordination between the factory and energy services.
+The personnel working for the organization lacked professional training.
+Cost-cutting was the need of the hour for UCIL then.
 This affected the lives of the employees and the surrounding habitats, as well as safety quality.
 The disaster was majorly caused due to a fault in the plant design and cutback due to economic pressure.

 Life- 33 years later:

 The victims who survived were detected with problems like cancer, respiratory issues, blindness, etc. To add to this, the coming generations were also adversely affected.
 Children were born with congenital birth defects, genetic disorders, mutations, and mental retardation.
 This disaster has had a long term impact on the reproduction cycle and quality of breast milk for generations.
 The relatives of the affected are still waiting for justice.
 No rehabilitation was provided for the victims and as per social activists, consumption of drugs is adding up to the effects of the already affected.
 The only memorial in Bhopal which was privately funded is the dollar of holocaust victims, bearing an inscription that reads: “No Hiroshima, No Bhopal.
 We want to live”.
 Such are the people; fighting for justice with a ray of hope, yet want to live serenely and eventually bring back peace to their homes and their lives.